Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: VOneNets

 VOneNets \cite{Dapello2020.06.16.154542} are convolutional neural networks (CNNs) augmented with a biologically-inspired, fixed-weight front-end simulating primary visual cortex (V1), termed the VOneBlock.
 This front-end is structured as a linear–nonlinear–Poisson (LNP) cascade \cite{RUST2005945}, incorporating a Gabor filter bank (GFB) \cite{Jones1987-dy}, nonlinearities for both simple and complex cells \cite{Adelson:85}, and a stochastic spiking mechanism modeling neuronal variability \cite{Softky1993-te} (cf. Fig.~\ref{fig:a1}).
 The GFB parameters are sampled from empirical distributions of orientation preference, spatial frequency (SF) tuning, and receptive field (RF) size \cite{DEVALOIS1982545, DEVALOIS1982531, ringach2002spatial_dtructure}.
 The channels are split evenly between simple and complex cells, and a Poisson-like noise generator is applied to emulate spiking variability.
 The full implementation is available at \url{https://github.com/dicarlolab/vonenet} under a GNU General Public License v3.0.

-To construct the VOneNet variants, we replaced the initial block of each base architecture with the VOneBlock, along with a channel-matching bottleneck layer to maintain architectural compatibility between the front-end and the downstream convolutional stack.
-Consistent with the original VOneResNet50 model~\cite{Dapello2020.06.16.154542}, we replaced a single convolutional layer, batch normalization, nonlinearity, and a max-pooling operation.
+To construct a VOneNet, we replaced the initial block of each base architecture with the VOneBlock, along with a channel-matching bottleneck layer to maintain architectural compatibility between the front-end and the downstream convolutional stack.
+Consistent with the original VOneResNet50 model~\cite{Dapello2020.06.16.154542}, we replaced a single convolutional layer, batch normalization, nonlinearity, and a max-pooling operation and preserved the original configuration of 512 channels within the VOneBlock, allocating 256 channels to each cell type (simple and complex).
 When using an EfficientNet-B0, we substituted the initial convolution, batch normalization, and activation with the VOneBlock.
-For VOneResNet50, we preserved the original configuration of 512 channels within the VOneBlock, allocating 256 channels to each cell type (simple and complex).
-However, given the reduced channel dimensionality in the EfficientNet-B0 where the second stage expects only 32 channels, in contrast to 64 in ResNet50 we downscaled the VOneBlock accordingly, employing 128 channels per cell type.
+Since this initial block has a total stride of 2, we decreased the stride of the VOneBlock accordingly.
+Furthermore, given the reduced channel dimensionality in the EfficientNet-B0 where the second stage expects only 32 channels, in contrast to 64 in ResNet50 we downscaled the VOneBlock, employing 128 channels per cell type.
+Finally, for the CORnet-Z we removed a single convolutional layer, nonlinearity, and max-pooling operation.
+Since this first block has the same combined stride and output dimension as the ResNet50, no additional modifications were necessary.

-We modified the VOneBlock by adjusting the field of view (FoV) to 7deg (down from the original 8deg) and increased the spatial frequency range of the GFB to 0.5 -- 8.0 cpd (from 0.5 -- 5.6cpd).
+We modified the VOneBlock by adjusting the field of view (FoV) to 7deg (down from the original 8deg) and increased the SF range of the GFB to 0.5 -- 8.0 cpd (from 0.5 -- 5.6cpd).
+This modification allows us to better match empirical V1 distributions, while maintaining a similar safety margin with respect to the Nyquist SF.
 Additionally, to maintain consistency with upstream processing, we configured the GFB to uniformly sample a single channel from the input, regardless of any preceding subcortical transformations.
 Finally, to ensure methodological consistency in the spike-based activation regime across both the SubcorticalBlock (cf. Section~\ref{sec:sup_subcorticalblock_implementation}) and the VOneBlock, we imposed a unified temporal integration window of 50ms.
 In alignment with Table C2 of Dapello et al.~\cite{Dapello2020.06.16.154542}, we applied a linear scaling factor to the VOneBlock outputs such that the mean evoked response to a batch of natural images from ImageNet matched the target stimulus response of 0.655~spikes.
-This variant of the VOneBlock was used on the both the VOneNet and the EVnet models described in this study.
+This scaling factor was computed independently for the VOneNet and for each EVnet variant described in this study.